RiceCrispyy/d2-prebl-explorer-info/README.md

 >
 > A: No. At least not yet.
 Right now there is 3 characters: hunter, titan, warlock.
 The equipment is hardcoded and can not be changed.

+> Q: What version is this?
+>
+> A: Season of arrivals.
+Last build before the sunsetting.

 ## Disclaimer:
 This is a mod for an old build of destiny 2.
 You need to provide the build yourself it will not be provided.